runxiyu/powxy/README.md

 a nonce that, when appended to the identifier, results in a SHA-256 hash that begins with a certain number of zero bits.
 The client must solve the challenge and submit it through an HTML form, which is then validated by the proxy.
-If validation passes, the client is issued a cookie containing their identifier and its HMAC, and is redirected to request the page again, this time with the necessary cookie to pass the validation.
+If validation passes, the client is issued a cookie containing their identifier's HMAC, and is redirected to request the page again, this time with the necessary cookie to pass the validation.

 JavaScript is provided to automatically solve the challenge without user interaction.
 Clients that do not run JavaScript need to solve the challenge